codesandbox/codesandbox-client/packages/homepage/content/docs/3-configuration.md

 ---
-title: "Configuration"
+title: 'Configuration'
-authors: ["CompuIves"]
+authors: ['CompuIves']
-description: "You can configure sandboxes and other options with configuration files specified by the template."
+description: 'You can configure sandboxes and other options with configuration files specified by the template.'
 ---

 ## Configuration Files